yassinfrh/RT_assignment2/README.md

     roscore &

-To install the module, you need to go inside of the `src` folder of your ROS workspace and run the following command:
+To install the module, you need to go inside the `src` folder of your ROS workspace and run the following command:

     git clone https://github.com/yassinfrh/RT_assignment2

-and from the root directory of your ROS worspace run the command:
+and from the root directory of your ROS workspace run the command:

     catkin_make